 The summer is flying by!
 In just two months’ time my University of Manchester experience will come to an end.
 In many ways it already feels like it has.
 Since classes are over and most students have moved away due to Covid-19 or other opportunities they are now pursuing, this section of my master’s degree feels much different.

 Last week I said an official goodbye to Manchester with hopes of returning for graduation in the winter to catch up with other students and give the city one last farewell.
-I spent a few days packing up things from my apartment and then spending a morning walking around some of my favorite places snapping pictures.
+I spent a few days packing up things from my apartment and then spending a morning walking around some of my favourite places snapping pictures.
 I will miss this photogenic city.

 So, what does the master’s experience look like during the summer?
 Well, all that is left is the all-consuming dissertation.
 This is a chance to use all of the things we have learned during the first eight months and apply them to a research topic we are interested in.
 Things do look a bit different because of Covid-19, but for the most part I think we are experiencing the same rewards and challenges that one faces when they work on a project of this size.